-When people hear the word “stroke”, apart from swimming, it generally has a negative reaction to it.
-Whether it is a heat stroke or a regular stroke, the general population knows that it is a life-threatening condition that could prove fatal.
+When people hear the word “stroke,” apart from swimming, it generally has an adverse reaction.
+Whether a heat stroke or a regular stroke, the general population knows it is a life-threatening condition that could prove fatal.

-With that said, it is important to make the distinction between the two.
+That said, it is important to distinguish between the two.
 These two have different causes, symptoms, and treatments.

-The only thing that these two conditions share is that they could prove absolutely fatal if first aid is not provided.
+The only thing these two conditions share is that they could prove fatal if first aid is not provided.
 Understanding the difference between the two could help save a life one day.

-Without further ado, let’s delve into understanding the difference between heat stroke and regular stroke.
+Let’s delve into understanding the difference between heat stroke and regular stroke without further ado.

 What is a Regular Stroke?

-This is a cerebrovascular accident caused by the blockage of blood flow to the brain.
-This could be due to a clot or a rupture.
-When this happens, the oxygen-rich blood fails to reach certain parts of the brain, causing those cells to die.
+This cerebrovascular accident is caused by the blockage of blood flow to the brain.
+It could be due to a clot or a rupture.
+When this happens, the oxygen-rich blood fails to reach certain brain parts, causing those cells to die.

-Statistics on strokes in Australia show that back in 2018, approximately 40,000 people went through a stroke.
-This means that each day, there were 100 strokes.
+Statistics on strokes in Australia show that in 2018, approximately 40,000 people went through a stroke.
+It means that each day, there were 100 strokes.
 Consequently, this also equates to around 50,000 people that may experience this each year.

 Out of that number, one in six people will die.
-It is the third leading cause of death in the country and is also a major cause of disability.
+It is the country’s third leading cause of death and is also a significant cause of disability.